 - Claypath, in the city centre - New Elvet, Church Street and Hallgarth, south of the city centre - Crossgate lights, Nevilles Cross, The Peth and Colpitts Terrace, to the west of the city centre.

-This report considers Claypath, where monitoring has recorded concentrations of NO2 very close to the 40 μ g/m3 annual mean objective at residential properties outside the AQMA.
-The report was specifically undertaken to identify areas of likely exceedence that should be included within the AQMA.
+This report considers New Elvet, Church Street and Hallgarth, where monitoring has recorded NO2 concentrations in excess of 40 μg/m3 and potential exceedences of the annual mean objective at residential properties outside the AQMA.

 3.2 Monitoring